mudhut2/melodic-block-prototype/README.txt

     starts with single melody, unmovable tiles, then sticky tiles that are not dropped, then moveable tiles can be introduced that replace the tile being picked up

-block types:
-   abyss1 -> player can hang off ledge over this type of block
+    looping mechanic, player plays melody then can push L to loop it block types: abyss1 -> player can hang off ledge over this type of block

    wall1(squidwall) -> normal wall, cannot hang over edge

    note block -> when the PLAY key is pressed the note under the players block is playeed along with the note attached to player, if any.

+Level x:
+    first melody for key / checkpoint: A, A, F, D, F